NSA Director Admiral Mike Rogers formally retired on May 4, 2018.

 Mike had to sail through some tough waters.
 And he did it as only a leader can do it.

 He led this Agency back from a difficult situation to an absolutely essential Agency doing tremendous work and providing the kind of intelligence that we need in order to keep our people safe.

 Mike, I can’t thank you enough for your leadership, for all you’ve gone through…We are so grateful for your leadership.
 I’m so honored to have served with you.
 We wish you nothing but the best in the future.

-Written words do not accurately convey the strength and emotion in Coates’ voice.
+Written words do not accurately convey the strength and emotion in Coats’ voice.
 He understands as well as anyone what Rogers went through.

-When finished, Coates moved directly to Rogers and hugged him.
+When finished, Coats moved directly to Rogers and hugged him.
 They had been through quite a journey together.

 Admiral Michael S. Rogers:

 Again, Rogers’ speech is, at times, emotionally charged.
 For those aware of what transpired, Admiral Rogers’ words convey a deeper meaning (41:31 mark):